- Academic Affairs

 A: If the timesheet is in a submitted status, to make changes the timesheet will have to be recycled back to you by your supervisor or Payroll Representative.
 If the timesheet is in a loaded status, you will have the ability to correct the timesheet by selecting it from your existing timesheet list.
 You can then click on the correct timesheet button to make corrections to the timesheet.

-Q: If I worked over 40 hours in a given week, can I enter the hours I worked in that week to a different week?
+Q: If I worked more than 40 hours in a given week, can I enter the hours I worked in that week to a different week?